riscv-boom/riscv-boom/.circleci/README.md

 These are the scripts that Circle CI uses to run the tests during a PR.

-Note: This uses the most up to date version of riscv-boom/boom-template (**master**) to run the tests using the hash of rocket-chip in riscv-boom to specify the version of rocket-chip
+Note: This uses the most up to date version of ucb-bar/project-template (**boom-ci**) to run the tests.
+Thus this requires the **boom-ci** branch to have all the changes needed for boom-ci to work.

+WARNING: IF **boom-ci** BRANCH IN ucb-bar/project-template IS GONE.
+CONTACT THE BOOM DEVELOPERS!!!!

 Things to look into:
 --------------------